The Digital Future of Pathology

 Some start-ups are already raising the stakes.
 The UK-based start-up, Oxford Nanopore Technologies offer real-time, out-of-the-lab DNA and RNA sequencing with their MinION device.
 It enabled researchers to carry out offline DNA sequencing of environmental samples on Antarctica using only a hand-held device.
 Mind-blowing, isn’t it?

 Molecular analysis will enable more precise diagnosis in the future, and revolutionize how we define several diseases.
-It will also give precious information on how patients respond to treatment and what is the prognosis.
+It will also give precious information on how patients respond to treatment and what the prognosis is.
 The pathologist will help interpret the results and choose which molecules to be evaluated.